King Warrior Magician Lover: The Four Masculine Archetypes

 The Lover archetype provides vividness and a sense of personal meaning to our daily experiences.

-And the King keeps everything ordered and in balance while blessing the next generation.
+And the King keeps everything in order and in balance, blessing the next generation.

 In King Warrior Magician Lover, Moore and Gillette don’t provide an overwhelming amount of instruction on how to access these masculine archetypes in healthy ways.

-Their later books, The King Within, The Warrior Within, etc offer a bit more instruction, but still, not a whole lot.
+Their later books, such as The King Within and The Warrior Within, offer a bit more instruction, but still, not a whole lot.

 One classic Jungian tool they suggest is active imagination.
 That is, having an inner dialogue with these four powerful masculine archetypes when needed.